 Frequently Asked Questions

-The answer to this is a resounding YES.
+There is no tuition or additional fees at West Virginia Academy.
 The WV charter school law states that “[a]ll public charter schools established under this article are public schools and are part of the state’s public education system.” (see West Virginia Code Sec.
-18-5G-1(c)) As part of the public education system, charter schools mirror public schools in many ways, particularly in terms of the curriculum that is covered.
+18-5G-1(c)) As part of the public education system, charter schools mirror traditional public schools in some ways including that there is never a tuition charge and any fees must be commensurate with any fees charged at public schools.

 Q: What is the difference between Public Charter Schools and Traditional Public Schools?